Business school: Accreditation

-Global Master of Business Administration ranking
+Global business school and MBA rankings

-Each year, well-known business publications such as The Economist, Eduniversal, U.S. News & World Report, Fortune, Financial Times, Bloomberg Businessweek, and The Wall Street Journal publish rankings of select BBA and MBA programs and undergraduate business schools that, while sometimes controversial in their methodologies, nevertheless can directly influence the prestige of schools that achieve high scores.
+Each year, organizations and publications such as Bloomberg Businessweek (US), Corporate Knights (Canada), Eduniversal (France), Financial Times (UK) and Quacquarelli Symonds (UK) publish rankings of business schools and MBA programs that, while sometimes controversial in their methodologies, nevertheless can directly influence the prestige of schools that achieve high scores.
 Academic research is also considered to be an important feature and popular way to gauge the prestige of business schools.
 Business schools share the common purpose of developing global managerial talent and to this end, business schools are encouraged to accelerate global engagement strategies on the foundations of collaboration and innovation.

 Tuition

 In Europe, a bachelor's degree is tuition-free at public intuitions in several countries: Austria, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Malta, Montenegro, Norway, Poland, Scotland, Slovakia, Slovenia, Sweden, Turkey.
 In the German education system, most universities do not charge tuition, except for some executive MBA programs.
-French tuition fees are capped based on the level of education pursued, from 183 Euros (US $) per year for undergraduate and up to 388 Euros (US $) for doctorates.
-Tuition fees in the United Kingdom were introduced in 1998 and are at 9,000 GBP annually in most of the UK, except in Scotland where was tuition abolished.
+French tuition fees are capped based on the level of education pursued, from €183 (US $) per year for undergraduate and up to €388 (US$) for doctorates.
+Tuition fees in the United Kingdom were introduced in 1998 and are £9,250 annually for undergraduate courses for home students in England, with higher fees for students who are not domiciled in the UK.
+Postgraduate courses in the UK often have higher fees, and many universities charge a premium rate for MBAs.
 All private and autonomous institutions in Europe charge tuition.